AdminHospitalAtHome/PatientMobileApp/README.md

 # RHIT 2023-2024 CSSE Senior Project: Hospital At Home
-For any questions, please contact development team:
+For any questions, please contact the previous year's development team...

-Yuxuan Jiang: jiangy10@rose-hulman.edu

-Jake Wallis: wallisjm@rose-hulman.edu

-Ken Zheng: zhengy9@rose-hulman.edu

-Yunzhe Wei: weiy5@rose-hulman.edu

 ## 💻 Environment Setup
 > **important note for development on mac:**